-On March 11, 2012, the Lucky for Life® game began in Rhode Island and the other New England states.
+On March 11, 2012, the Lucky for Life[®] game began in Rhode Island and the other New England states.
 The game offers players a chance to win a top prize of \$1,000 a day for life.
 In September 2013, a second tier prize was added for a chance to win \$25,000 a year for life.

 In June 2013, casino table gaming opened at Twin River in Lincoln, Rhode Island, having passed statewide and local referenda in November 2012.
-The casino began offering nine different table games including black jack, craps, roulette, Pai Gow poker, Spanish 21, three card poker, mini baccarat, let it ride, and a big six wheel.
+The casino began offering nine different table games including black jack, craps, roulette, Pai Gow poker, Spanish 21, three card poker, mini baccarat, and let it ride.
 In December 2015, the casino added poker to the mix of table games offered.
-In 2016, having passed statewide and local referenda, a facility owned by Twin River - Tiverton, LLC., was authorized to offer state-operated casino table games located in the Town of Tiverton, RI and is expected to commence operations in the fall of 2018.
+In 2016, having passed statewide and local referenda, a facility owned by Twin River - Tiverton, LLC., was authorized to offer state-operated casino table games located in the Town of Tiverton, Rhode Island and was in full operation in September 2018.